1andxh/WriteWinged/README.md

   - JWT-based sessions

 - **User Profiles**

   - Profile information (name, bio, avatar)
   - Support for OAuth avatars and custom uploads

-### 🚧 Coming Soon

 - **Documents**

-  - Create and edit stories/articles
+  - CRUD operations for stories and articles
-  - Public and private documents
+  - Public and private visibility controls
-  - Rich text formatting
+  - State management for lifecycle control (Active, Locked, Archived)
+  - Soft deletion using timestamps to prevent accidental data loss
+  - Advanced search with title-based filtering
+  - Pagination logic (limit and offset) for optimized list retrieval
+  - Mutability guards to prevent edits on archived or locked content

+  ### In progress

 - **Collaboration**